robcarver17/pysystemtrade/docs/futures.md

 'RollOffsetDays': This indicates how many calendar days before a contract expires that we'd normally like to roll it.
 These vary from zero (Korean bonds KR3 and KR10 which you can't roll until the expiry date) up to -1100 (Eurodollar where I like to stay several years out on the curve).

+'ExpiryOffset': How many days to shift the expiry date in a month, eg (the day of the month that a contract expires)-1.
+These values are just here so we can build roughly correct roll calendars (of which more later).
+In live trading you'd get the actual expiry date for each contract.

+Using these two dates together will indicate when we'd ideally roll an instrument, relative to the first of the month.

+For example for Bund futures, the ExpiryOffset is 6; the contract notionally expires on day 1+6 = 7th of the month.
+The RollOffsetDays is -5, so we roll 5 days before this.
+So we'd normally roll on the 1+6-5 = 2nd day of the month.

 'CarryOffset': Whether we take carry from an earlier dated contract (-1, which is preferable) or a later dated contract (+1, which isn't ideal but if we hold the front contract we have no choice).
 This calculation is done based on the *priced* roll cycle, so for example for winter crude where the *hold* roll cycle is just 'Z' (we hold December), and the carry offset is -1 we take the previous month in the *priced* roll cycle (which is a full year FGHJKMNQUVXZ) i.e. November (whose code is 'X').
 You read more in Appendix B of [my first book](http://www.systematicmoney.org/systematic-trading).

-'ExpiryOffset': How many days to shift the expiry date in a month, eg (the day of the month that a contract expires)-1.
-These values are just here so we can build roughly correct roll calendars (of which more later).
-In live trading you'd get the actual expiry date for each contract.

 <a name="get_historical_data"></a>